Bachelor of Laws (LL.B.)

 - Credits needed to graduate

-Note: this information is subject to change, please contact the Admissions Department for the most updated curriculum.Events
+Note: This information is subject to change.For the most updated information contact the admissions department

 Through comparative legal methodology, you will become familiar with the principles and foundations of Private, Civil and Criminal Law, which includes the analysis of different legal systems.
 You will also go through Legal History and Public International Law, developing critical thinking and reasoning, which will lead you to having a thorough understanding of the legislation that governs relations among states, traditional international organizations, and other international players.